FlowFuse/website/src/blog/2023/06/connect-to-hivemq-in-flowforge.md

 ## Sending messages to a MQTT broker with Node-RED

 As broker we'll use a [Cloud MQTT broker](https://www.hivemq.com/mqtt-cloud-broker/) provided by HiveMQ.
-We'll use FlowForge to host and manage the Node-RED instance for us.
+We'll use FlowFuse to host and manage the Node-RED instance for us.
 After opening the editor the MQTT nodes are pre-installed as these are "Core Nodes" in Node-RED.

 Drag in the "Inject" node, as well as the "MQTT out" node and connect the Injects output to the MQTT